 When should DMAIC be used?

-Some improvements can be made without a full DMAIC cycle if the root cause apparent and the right change is evident.
-For other, more complex problems with multiple solutions or unclear reasons, a full cycle is needed.
+Some improvements can be made without a complete DMAIC cycle if the root cause is apparent and the correct change is evident.
+For other, more complex problems with multiple solutions or unclear reasons, an entire cycle is needed.
 DMAIC is also very useful when numerous functional areas are involved in a process or if subject matter expertise is required.
 Often, DMAIC is deployed when previous improvement efforts have failed to produce the expected results or when special cause process variation is suspected.

 How can I get the most out of the technique?

-DMAIC is popular because it is effective.
+DMAIC is popular because it works.
 Our clients have used it to reduce waste, improve customer satisfaction, eliminate defects, and reduce process times.
 It’s a great way to bring structure to your next continuous improvement project.